-Mega Millions Drawing For $1.6 Billion – Date And Time Of Next Drawing, Odds Of Winning, Payout Amont
+Mega Millions Drawing For $1.6 Billion — Date And Time Of Next Drawing, Odds Of Winning, Payout Amount

 - Odds of winning jackpot: 1 in 302 million

-The old saying is true that you absolutely cannot win the lottery if you don’t play.
-Many people don’t find it necessary to ever play and think it is just a waste of money, but a lot of people have changed their minds this week.
-With the Mega Millions a $1.6 billion, your chances of winning the jackpot are still very small, but it certainly wouldn’t hurt to see if that close to $1 billion payout may come home with you on Tuesday night.
+The old saying is true — you cannot win the lottery if you don’t play.
+Many people don’t find it necessary to ever play the lottery, claiming that it is just a waste of money — but a lot of people have changed their minds this week.